Perspective | Is it too late to hope for a Black woman on the Supreme Court?

 “Her wish,” of course, was Justice Ruth Bader Ginsburg’s dying request that her seat wouldn’t be filled until after the election.
-Joe Biden has promised to put a Black woman on the Supreme Court if he wins in November.
+Joe Biden has pledged to put a Black woman on the Supreme Court if he wins in November.

 But President Trump and Senate Majority Leader Mitch McConnell’s hypocritical move to fill Ginsburg’s seat a mere eight days before the election means the 100 Black girls who have never seen a Black woman on the court will see instead a woman who looks nothing like them helping to decide huge issues in their futures.